carolemieux/cicd-magma/RUNNING.md

 The `captainrc_for_experiments` contains example captainrc files for each fuzzer, which specifes all these CORPUS variables.
 The default `captainrc` in the repository is the one to run `aflgoexp` (AFLGo with time-to-exploit set to 0m).

+The `WORKDIR` variable is where results will be stored.
+This `WORKDIR` is the equivalent to `main-experiment-raw-data/fuzzer` or `sensitivity-experiment-raw-data/fuzzer` in our raw results distributed on Zenodo.